 Each year on January 22, all dioceses in the United States are called to observe a Day of Prayer for the Legal Protection of Unborn Children.
 January 22 is the anniversary of the 1973 Supreme Court decisions that legalized abortion throughout our nation.
 Since then, over 60 million lives have been lost.
 That's more than the size of Italy's population.
+On June 24, 2022, the Dobbs v.
+Jackson Women's Health Organization decision overturned Roe v.
+Wade.
+While God, in His mercy, ended the nearly fifty-year nationwide regime of abortion on demand, right now state and federal laws, in many instances, are still hostile to preborn children.
+So, great prayer and advocacy is very needed.

-This coming Wednesday, we set aside a day of prayer for the full restoration of the legal guarantee of the right to life.
+This coming [insert day of the week], we set aside a day of prayer for the full restoration of the legal guarantee of the right to life.
 It is also a day of penance for violations to the dignity of the human person committed through acts of abortion.
 We are each called to observe this day through the penitential practices of prayer, fasting and/or giving alms.